mahadevananair1/python-1/README.md

 # Python
 All Python code and pratices
-I started programming at 1 Aug 2020
+I started programming at 1 June 2020